weetmuts/beak/README.md

 `z01_--seconds---.--nanos--_0_----------metadata-hash-----------------------------------------_0.gz`

-(Those y01...tar files stores timestamps for directories and hard links and are only used when extracting the backup using the shell script.)
+(Those y01[...]tar files stores directories and hard links and are only used when extracting the backup using the shell script.)

 Assuming that your _source directory_ `/home/you/Work/` above contained `rclonesrc/` and `gamesrc/`